 After collecting bedding containing male pheromones, introduce them to the female cage for 48 hours [1].

-WIDE: Establishing shot of talent placing the bedding materila into the female cage.
+WIDE: Establishing shot of talent placing the bedding material into the female cage.
 Videographer: Please take a still image of talent performing this action.
 Make sure that it is at least a half-body shot with the talent's face visible and zoom out so we have room for cropping.

 Pour 10 milliliters of PBS into a Petri dish [1] and immerse one end of a cotton swab in it to absorb the liquid [2].